What’s the difference between gross sales vs. net sales?

 Gross sales incorporate all of these deductions, while net sales are a company’s gross sales minus these three deductions.

-Let’s look at them in more detail.
+Let’s look at each type of deduction in more detail.

-Discounts
+1. Discounts

 The exact terms of a discount vary from company to company, but the general idea is to create a mutually beneficial outcome for both parties.
-The seller gets their invoices paid faster, allowing them to maintain a healthy cash flow, and the customer doesn’t have to pay full selling price.
+The seller gets their invoices paid faster, allowing them to maintain a healthy cash flow, and the customer doesn’t have to pay the full selling price.

-In this context, “sales discounts” doesn’t refer to sales promotions, promotional discounts or rebates and seasonal offers, it only applies to the early payment discount.
+In this context, “sales discounts” doesn’t refer to sales promotions, promotional discounts or rebates and seasonal offers; it only applies to the early payment discount.

-Returns
+2. Returns

 From damaged goods to late deliveries, customers can decide to send the product back for a variety of reasons, and as long as they’re in line with your return agreement, they can request a refund.

-This is a cost you have to consider when calculating net sales.
+Returns are a cost you have to consider when calculating net sales.

-Allowances
+3. Allowances

-If there are minor issues with the delivered product after a sales transaction but it is still usable, the seller and customer might agree to a compromise.
 Rather than the customer having to return the goods, the seller could propose a partial refund against the paid invoice.
 This discount would then be recorded as an allowance.

 In terms of gross and net sales, let’s say your gross sales for Q1 were $8,000, but over the same period of time, there were $700 in sales discounts – $200 in sales returns and $100 in sales allowances.
-These would need to be deducted from the sum of all sales.
-This would give you a figure of $7,000 net sales vs. a gross sales figure of $8,000.

 4 benefits of knowing your gross sales and net sales